 Notes and substitutions

-- Egg: The egg not only adds flavor and texture but also serves as a leavener that makes them puff up nicely.
-I've tried this recipe without an egg, and while they still taste good, they have less flavor and don't have that custardy texture inside.
-For an egg-free version, simply mix a teaspoon of baking powder with the dry ingredients.
+- Egg: It adds flavor and texture, and helps the churros puff up as they cook.
+I’ve tried this recipe without an egg — they still taste good, but they have less flavor and don’t get that soft, custardy texture inside.
+For an egg-free version, just mix a teaspoon of baking powder into the dry ingredients.

 - Tablea chocolate: This traditional Filipino chocolate, or tsokolate, is made from pure cacao beans.
-It has a rich, intensely chocolatey flavor that's different from more processed, commercial chocolates.
-However, you can always use any good quality baking chocolate or cocoa powder.
+It has a rich chocolatey flavor that's different from more processed, commercial chocolates.
+If you don't have it, you can always use cocoa powder, dark chocolate, or any good quality baking chocolate.

-- Cream: I tend to use whatever I have on hand to make the chocolate sauce.
-Heavy cream is rich and creamy, while light cream and half-and-half work well for a lighter consistency.
+- Cream: I just use whatever I have on hand.
+Heavy cream makes the sauce rich and creamy, while light cream or half-and-half gives it a lighter consistency.

 How to make this recipe